MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ![Diagram showing a generic pattern for a mission-critical application.](./images/mission-critical-pattern.png)

 ### Global resources
-Certain resources in this architecture are shared by resources deployed in regions.
+Certain resources in this architecture are globally shared by resources deployed within each region.
 Common examples are resources that are used to distribute traffic across multiple regions, store permanent state for the whole application, and monitor resources for them.

 |Characteristic|Considerations|
 |---|---|